-My main role is to ensure that the organisation can deliver on our strategic aims by securing delivery contracts and grant funding.
+My main role is to ensure that the organisation can deliver on our strategic aims by securing delivery contracts and grant funding, which includes developing and maintaining strong relationships with our clients.
 Luckily, this means I get to manage a fantastic team of very talented people - which certainly makes my job easier.
 I am always trying to challenge my team to try new ideas, pilot new approaches and test new ways of getting people more active.

 I currently project manage two contracts; Active East Herts and Watford Get Active.
 Working in partnership with East Herts Council and the Active East Herts CSN board, I manage the sports development service which engages all residents of the East Herts District into physical activity programmes.
 The Watford Get Active programme is run by Watford Borough Council, and I provide project management support along with consultation to get as many people active in the central ward of Watford